The 4 profit modes

 | Purple (EV Profit) | What I would win on average in the very long run | €1,467 |

-| Pink (Effective EV Profit) | What I should win given the multis I was realistically expected to hit | €1,029 |
+| Pink (Effective EV Profit) | What I should win with the multis I was realistically likely to hit | €1,029 |

 The €438 gap is the EV "invested" in the big multis he hasn't hit yet.
 The purple curve makes him believe he's running at €1,467.
 The pink curve tells him the truth about his sample: €1,029.
 The rest may come later, once he's played enough to hit his expected x100 and x2500, which will take time.